DTJF/libpruio/src/doc/_examples.md

   2 = analog trigger (AIN-4 > 0.9 V)
   3 = analog pre-trigger (any AIN < 0.9 V)
 ~~~
-  The grafic is scaled 0 V at the bottom and 1.8 V at the top.
+  The grafic is scaled 0 V at the bottom and 1V8 at the top.
 The
   sampling rate is 1 kHz.
 You can start a measurement of two channels
   (AIN-4 and AIN-7) immediately or by a trigger.